Top 5 most impactful trends for contact centers

 In recent years, according to Everest Group, the percentage of contact center contracts with significant onshore delivery climbed to 53 percent, up from 49 percent in 2013 and just over a third—35 percent—in 2010.

 We expect this trend to continue, as the need for digitally and culturally savvy agents is only going to increase.
 This lessens the proposition for low-cost overseas labor, notes JLL, a real estate company specializing in the contact center sector.
 Keeping technology infrastructure in the U.S. can also be more cost-efficient.

 By capitalizing on the three previous trends, companies will be well on their way to establishing excellent customer service.
 Prepare your agents to deliver service excellence with dynamic learning tools.
 “Unfortunately, too many companies are underinvesting in frontline service talent.
 They still hire, onboard, develop and manage their service reps in much the same way they always have,” according to the article “Kick-Ass Customer Service” published in the January-February issue of Harvard Business Review.“Too many companies are underinvesting in frontline service talent.
 They still hire, onboard, develop and manage their service reps in much the same way they always have.”

-In traditional call centers, that often means classroom-based learning that progresses at the pace of the slowest learner.
+In traditional contact centers, that often means classroom-based learning that progresses at the pace of the slowest learner.
 Scaling for remote workforces, individual learning speed and individual learning styles aren’t factored into training delivery.

 #5 – Prepare to manage cost in context with call flow and flexibility.